Monday

 ---------------------

-Another American miniature is attributed to Charles Willson Peale (1741-1827) ds 1534.
-The miniature has the typical blue toning of many CWP miniatures, and the reverse has a short, stuck on, note reading; "Capt.
+Another American miniature is more firmly attributed to Charles Willson Peale (1741-1827) ds 1534.
+The miniature, of 36mm x 30mm, is still in its original case, and has the typical blue toning of many CWP miniatures, with the reverse having a short, stuck on, note reading; "Capt.
 Loring RN.
 Mary Macneal of Ugadale.".

-However, this collector doubted the portrait was of that sitter, as it appeared to be painted c.1775-80, when John Wentworth Loring would have been aged only 5.
+However, this collector doubted the portrait was of John Wentworth Loring, as it appeared to be painted c.1775-80, when John Wentworth Loring would have been aged only 5.

-Instead, the note on the reverse was researched online, leading to this collector's belief the miniature actually depicts Joshua Loring (1716-81), the grandfather of John Wentworth Loring.
-The left above portrait of Joshus Loring Sr. wearing a navy uniform, has obvious similarity with the CWP miniature.
-That portrait of Commodore Joshua Loring, Jamaica Plain by Way of London — is owned by Jamaica Plain Historical Society.
+A portrait of Commodore Joshua Loring Sr. wearing a navy uniform, and wearing a bag wig, has obvious similarity with the CWP miniature.
+That portrait of Commodore Joshua Loring, at Jamaica Plain by Way of London — is displayed by the Jamaica Plain Historical Society.

 Loring's eldest son, Joshua Loring, Jr., served as high-sheriff in Suffolk County, Massachusetts[ and was Commissary General of American prisoners-of-war in New York from 1777 until 1783.
 Together with William Cunningham, he was held responsible for the deaths from starvation and disease of thousands of Americans held prisoner on ships moored in New York Harbor. "[B]ut it is not easy to ascertain the truth, or to determine his personal responsibility in the treatment of prisoners."
 He was discharged from his office on the grounds of corruption and departed for England, where he died in 1789.
 Joshua Loring, Jr's son, John Wentworth Loring, served in the Royal Navy and rose to the rank of admiral."

-The Loring family tree shows the connection between Joshua Loring Sr. and Mary Macneal of Ugadale.
+The Loring family tree shows the connection, via the note on the reverse, between Joshua Loring Sr. and Mary Macneal of Ugadale.
 An abbreviation of the descendants in the Joshua Loring family tree at;

 Joshua Loring (1716-1781) - WikiTree